-- -> Freedom of Information request exposes high personal risk to SME owners
+-> Freedom of Information request exposes high personal risk to over 2,300 business owners

-- SME business owners could be on the hook for over £150,000 if their business fails
+-> SME business owners could be on the line for over £154k if their business fails.

 Get in touch